F2ncy/HDD-Prediction/README.md

 - docker run --privileged -v hddpredict:/predictt -i --device=``/dev/sda`` -p 5001:5000 disk_failure_prediction:latest

 ## Additional Information
-``Prediction: 0`` - Result indicates the model thinks the drive will not fail
+``Prediction: 0`` - Indicates the model thinks the drive will not fail

-``Prediction: 1`` - Result indicates the model thinks the drive is highly likely to fail
+``Prediction: 1`` - Indicates the model thinks the drive is highly likely to fail

 Works with all types of drives including ATA, SATA, NVME, etc.